iWinston/typeorm-plus/docs/separating-entity-definition.md

 });
 ```

-If you want to make your entity typesafe, you can define a model and specify it in definition:
+If you want to make your entity typesafe, you can define a model and specify it in schema definition:

 ```ts
 import {EntitySchema} from "typeorm";